selfage/datastore_client/README.md

 ## Overview

-Written in TypeScript and compiled to ES6.
+Written in TypeScript and compiled to ES6 with inline source map & source.
+See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
 Provides a type-safe Google Cloud Datastore API as a thin layer on top of `@google-cloud/datastore`, especially when using together with `@selfage/cli`.

 You are also encouraged to understand how Datastore works essentially before using this lib.